Sump Pumps: Why Do You Need Them?

 Exterior drainage systems are inexpensive waterproofing solutions for homes that rest below sea level or that are built in areas that see more than their fair share of rain.
 However, it’s extremely difficult to install these systems around homes that have already been built.
 It’s possible to do so, but you’ll need to talk to your contractor before redirecting a chunk of your waterproofing budget.

-You should enjoy living in Charlotte, NC – rainy weather and all.
 If you want to protect your home’s value, talk to a local contractor about the drainage system installation that will suit your home best.